cosmobrain0/timetrack/README.md

 ## Feature: Edit bucket

 It should be possible to edit bucket names and descriptions and to edit todo item names and descriptions.

+## Feature: Cross-Platform Notifications

+Notifications should work on Windows, Linux and MacOS.

 # Contributing